-The site is roughly rectangular and measures approximately 250 metres east-west by 170 metres north-south, and has an area of 4.25 hectares.
-As shown on Figure 2, the former quarry occupies most of the southern half of the site; the northern side of the site falls towards the Princes Highway in a series of slopes and shallow terraces.
+The site is roughly rectangular and measures approximately 250 metres east-west by 170 metres northsouth, and has an area of 4.25 hectares.
+As shown on Figure 2, the former quarry occupies most of the southern half of the site, whilst the northern portion of the site consists of a series of shallow slopes and terraces that fall towards the Princes Highway.